oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 :::

-Paths not starting with a forward slash are interpreted relative to the annotation target, following the rules specified in section "[Path Evaluation](#PathEvaluation)".
+Paths not starting with a forward slash are interpreted relative to the annotation target, following the rules specified in [section 14.4.1.2](#PathEvaluation).

 ::: example
 Example 61: relative path to a property